Ebro: Ecosystems

 The biomes are diverse in these Mediterranean climate zones: Mediterranean forests, woodlands, and scrub.
 Hinterlands are particularly distinctive on account of extensive sclerophyll shrublands known as maquis, or garrigues.
 The dominant species are Quercus coccifera (in drier areas) and Quercus ilex.
 These trees form monospecific communities or communities integrated with Pinus, Mediterranean buckthorns, Myrtus, Chamaerops humilis, junipers, Pistacia, Rosmarinus, Thymus, and so on.

 The hinterland climate becomes progressively more continental and drier, and therefore there is an end from extreme temperatures accompanied by slow-growing dwarf juniper species to unvegetated desert steppes as in "llanos de Belchite" or "Calanda desert".

 The mountain vegetation is mostly coniferous forests that are drought-adapted, and hardier trees in the oak genus (Quercus), typically less tolerant, in the wetter highlands.

 Halophiles (extremophiles as to salt) abound in zones of endorheic lagoons and their feeder creeks.
-Tamarix-covered, these include endemic species of bryophytes, chenopodiaceas, plumbaginaceae, ruppiaceaes, Carex, lythraceaes, asteraceaes, and others.
+Tamarix-covered, these include endemic species of bryophytes, chenopodiaceae, plumbaginaceae, ruppiaceaes, Carex, lythraceae, asteraceae, and others.
 Their presence is related to the marine origin of the valley and the extensive marine deposits.

 Just as it enters Catalonia, the valley narrows, and the river becomes constrained by mountain ranges, making wide bends.
 3 massive dams have been built in this area: Mequinenza dam (Province of Zaragoza, 1955), Riba-roja dam (1955), and Flix dam (1948), the latter two in the province of Tarragona.
 In the final section of its course the river bends southwards and flows through spectacular gorges.
 The calcareous cliffs and high, rocky hills of the Serra de Cardó almost abut the river separating the Mediterranean coastal strip.
 After passing the gorges, the Ebro bends again eastwards near Tortosa before discharging in a delta on the Mediterranean Sea close to Amposta in the province of Tarragona.